 Brooder to coop: when + how to transition

-Move chicks to the coop when both conditions are met: chicks are fully feathered (typically week 6–8) AND overnight ambient is at least 50°F. If adult hens already live in the coop, integrate via a 2–4 week “see but don't touch” phase before mixing physically.
-Don't skip the integration; pecking-order violence kills new birds rapidly.
+The most-common reason a brooder-to-coop transition kills birds isn't cold — it's an early move on the calendar that ignored the feathering check.
+Move chicks to the coop only when both conditions are true: fully feathered (typically week 6–8) AND overnight ambient at least 50°F. If adult hens already live in the coop, run a 2–4 week see-but-don't-touch integration before any physical mixing.
+Pecking-order violence kills new birds inside hours, not days.

 - Fully feathered.
 No bare patches at the wing tips, back, neck, or vent.
 Birds with even small bare patches lose body heat fast at sub-temperate ambient.
 Most production breeds (Plymouth Rock, Sex-Link, Australorp) hit this at week 6.
 Slow-feathering breeds (Cochin, Brahma, Silkie) often need week 8 or longer.